 The Glut1 Deficiency Foundation has a Research Grant Program to help fund projects with direct relevance to better understanding, improved treatment, and potential for a cure for Glut1 Deficiency.

-Thanks to the generous support of family and friends of Glut1 Deficiency patients, the G1D Foundation has awarded over $475,000 in research grant awards since its beginning.
-Find out more about some of the projects and researchers below, and see our announcement of the most recent 2016 recipients of research grant awards.
+Thanks to the generous support of family and friends of Glut1 Deficiency patients, the G1D Foundation has awarded over $500,000 in research grant awards since its beginning.
+Find out more about some of the projects and researchers below.

 This registry is being developed for several reasons.
 Very little is known about the natural history of this disease.
 By collecting information about the experiences of patients with G1D, the researchers hope to develop a better understanding of the course of this disorder.
 The researchers also hope that by developing a more complete understanding of G1D they will be better able to diagnose and treat it.
 Finally, fewer than 500 cases have been reported since G1D was identified in 1991.
 However, the number of affected individuals may actually be greater because it is believed that not only individuals who suffer from seizures, but also people with other types of neurological disabilities may have undiagnosed G1D.
 The registry is also an effort to reach those who are undiagnosed.